a8stract-lab/SeaK/README.md

 #### 1.2 measure the overhead of C1

-First, execute evaluate-C1.sh and log in the virtual machine.
+First, close the virtual machine and execute evaluate-C1.sh and log in the virtual machine.

 ```bash
 host$ ./evaluate-C1.sh